 A Word of Warning About the Four U’s.

-Don’t let the Four U’s become a straight jacket.
+Don’t let the Four U’s become a straitjacket.
 The formula is meant to enhance your creativity, not replace it.

 The message you want to communicate in your headline is the foundation.
 Let the Four U’s formula help you refine it, but avoid torturing your headline just to make it fit.